Harry Warner: Death

-Warner died on July 25, 1958 from a cerebral occlusion.
+Warner died on July 25, 1958, from a cerebral occlusion.
 Some people close to Harry, however, believed he died of a broken heart; Harry's wife Rea even stated, after Harry's funeral took place, that "he didn't die, Jack killed him."
 He left an estate valued at $6,000,000 with 50% bequeathed to his wife and 25% to each of his daughters, Doris and Betty (married to producer Milton Sperling).
 For his contributions to the motion picture industry, Harry Warner has a star on the Hollywood Walk of Fame at 6441 Hollywood Boulevard.

 Legacy

-In 2004, Slippery Rock University of Pennsylvania dedicated a film institute to him.
+In 2004, Slippery Rock University in Slippery Rock, Pennsylvania dedicated a film institute to him.
 The university also hosts an annual Harry Warner film festival.